 It is not necessary for there to be a formal written agreement.
 Rather, a 'concurrence of wills' (see question 9) reflecting an informal or unwritten understanding will suffice.
+The form in which that 'concurrence of wills' is expressed is, therefore, unimportant, so long as the parties' intention is clear.

 The Commission's Vertical Guidelines also provide guidance on when explicit or tacit acquiescence of one party in the other's unilateral policy may amount to an 'agreement' between undertakings for the purpose of article 101.
 The Vertical Guidelines state that:

 there are two ways in which acquiescence with a particular unilateral policy can be established.
 First, the acquiescence can be deduced from the powers conferred upon the parties in a general agreement drawn up in advance.
 If the clauses of the agreement [...] provide for or authorise a party to adopt subsequently a specific unilateral policy which will be binding on the other party, the acquiescence of that policy by the other party can be established on the basis thereof.
-Secondly, in the absence of such an explicit acquiescence, the Commission can show the existence of tacit acquiescence.
+Secondly, in the absence of such an explicit acquiescence.
 For that it is necessary to show first that one party requires explicitly or implicitly the cooperation of the other party for the implementation of its unilateral policy and second that the other party complied with that requirement by implementing that unilateral policy in practice.